dougburks/fracdesk/README.md

 ![screenshot](screenshots/fracdesk.png)

+# Motivation
+Every year or so, I review my technology stack to make sure I'm using the best tools for the job.
+Starting from first principles, I consider needs, desires, and workflows.
+What is the best operating system for those needs, desires, and workflows?
+Is it Windows, macOS, Linux, or a combination thereof?
+I've used Linux as my primary desktop environment and it continues to be the environment where I'm most productive.
+What about apps?
+What are the best of breed productivity apps that help me get my job done with a minimum amount of fuss?
+What is the desktop environment that allows me to work with all of those applications at the same time most efficiently?

 # Inspiration
 Inspired by DHH and his [Omarchy](https://omarchy.org/) setup, this is my own personal recipe for my ideal desktop environment.
-Like a fractal, it is so simple yet so powerful.
-FracDesk is a curated collection of comprehensive components that balances the ideals of productivity, flexibiliity, and beauty.
+Like a fractal, FracDesk is so simple yet so powerful.
+It is a curated collection of comprehensive components that balances the ideals of productivity, flexibiliity, and beauty.

 # Ingredients
 - Base OS: [Debian](https://www.debian.org/) 13 for stability and compatibility